 These inspections are not part of the baseline or supplemental inspection program elements and Regional Administrator authorization is required to charge inspection hours to any of the listed inspection procedures below.
 To provide for adequate documentation of agency business consistent with 36 CFR 1222.22, the Regional Administrator’s authorization shall be annotated in an Official Agency Record that either approves or documents any inspection implemented using this appendix.

-Non-baseline inspection used to address deficient licensee performance is supplemental inspection and shall be addressed under IMC 2515 Appendix B, “Supplemental Inspection Program.”
+Non-baseline inspection used to address deficient licensee performance is supplemental inspection and shall be addressed under Inspection Manual Chapter (IMC) 2515, Appendix B, “Supplemental Inspection Program.”

-Each inspection procedure in the table below will be reviewed in accordance with the periodicity and process specified in IMC 0040, “Prepar, Revisi Issu NRC Inspection Manual.”
-IMC 0307, Appendix A, “Reactor Oversight Process Self-Assessment Metrics and Data Trending” is used to assess the conduct of this review.
+Each inspection procedure in the table below will be reviewed in accordance with the periodicity and process specified in IMC 0040, “Preparation, Revision, Issuance, and Ongoing Oversight of NRC Inspection Manual Documents.”
+IMC 0307, Appendix A, “Reactor Oversight Process Self-Assessment Metrics and Data Trending,” is used to assess the conduct of this review.
 [C1]